 Visit the clocktowers at the front of the church and the spire in the back for three distinct and beautiful views of the city.
 The climb to the spire will take you outside the building at one point and up very steep steps, so try to visit when the weather is nice!

 You can purchase tickets from the side entrance or the front, and choose from three ticket options: access to the clocktowers and spire, access to the central part of the church, or both.

 Unless you’re very interested in exploring the whole Basilica, I recommend just getting tickets to the clocktowers and spire.
-You’ll get a fantastic view of the inside of the church from a large interior balcony on your way up the clocktowers anyways.
+You’ll get a fantastic view of the church inside from a large interior balcony on your way up the clocktowers.

 * Old Town Quito Highlight